Twarner491/TeddyWarner.org/docs/Projects/VonNiemannProbe.md

 After finally arriving at a version of the insole that I was satisfied with, I was ready to assemble the device ...

 <center>
-  <iframe width="100%" height="650" src="https://www.youtube.com/embed/BDq32QYUcXc" title="Von Niemann Probe Prototype Assembly" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe width="100%" height="650" src="https://www.youtube.com/embed/BDq32QYUcXc" title="Von Niemann Probe Prototype Assembly" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </center>

 Leaving me with the final product below! :smile: